-Our legendary business-and-broader discussion continues in this, our 20th anniversary, conference year.
+Our legendary biennial business-and-broader discussion continues in 2023.
 As always, we’ll address important issues of business strategy, growth, financing and exit (for our kind of “leading closely-held companies, their owners and Boards”).
-As important, Camp David 2019 will include the stuff that gives us “perspective.”
-Our 2019 Agenda includes…

 Thursday Evening Welcome Reception

 9 Miles East Farm